KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 # Giving Feedback

-It is common to give feedback often and quickly in the corporate world.
-However, what are ideal feedback formats?
-The goal of this article is to decode informal and formal feedback situations.
+In the professional realm, offering feedback is integral to the growth and development process.
+However, striking a balance between constructive and critical can be challenging.
+This article aims to navigate through the complexities of feedback, dissecting the methods, timing, and strategies that ensure both effectiveness and receptivity.
+The focus ranges from the structure of formal feedback to the nuanced art of crucial, unsolicited feedback to provide a comprehensive understanding of best practices in corporate communication.

-## Formal feedback
+## Giving Formal Feedback
 Corporations typically have an annual or bi-annual feedback cycle.
 Often the feedback request is vague or blank.
 In this case, try the format "The Good, Opportunities, and Overall."
 This format usually covers all bases of what people sought but didn't ask.
 You will look like a feedback superhero.
 Under each section, start a bulleted list of everything you think of when you think of the person.
 Once the list is complete, try to put it in sentence form.

 **Fictional example**

 THE GOOD

 You did an excellent job in meetings this week.
 When Sandra seemed confused about the expectations for the project, you did a fantastic job, of course, correcting the situation.
 I liked how you asked her about her current understanding of the project before trying to guide her.
 That shows artful skills in emotional intelligence.

 OPPORTUNITIES

 You get excited about projects and execute them very quickly.
 You could improve our organization and multiply your efforts by documenting as you go along.
 That way, if you are on PTO, we are entirely covered.
 It is an excellent opportunity to show your leadership skills by making leaders out of others.

 OVERALL

 You are an AWESOME teammate.
 I love how you care about the success of this project.
 That excitement is contagious!